pcastiglione99/RAGify-Search/README.md

 ![RAGify](./RAGify.gif)

 ## Description
-RAGify Search is an AI-powered intelligent assistant built with Streamlit, designed to answer user queries by integrating real-time web search, natural language processing (NLP), and advanced embedding techniques.
+RAGify Search is an AI-powered intelligent assistant built with Streamlit, designed to answer user queries by integrating real-time web search.
 It uses a Retrieval-Augmented Generation (RAG) approach to provide accurate, concise, and context-aware responses

 ---